 Content validity is foundational to making accurate inferences.
 If an educator is unclear about what an assessment is measuring, then the inferences made will be uninformative.
 In other words, the assessment will have failed in its prime directive: to provide valuable information about what the test taker knows and can do.
 An assessment can have all sorts of bells and whistles, incorporate cutting edge technology and functionality, and have a great suite of reports that tell a compelling assessment narrative, but if the test is lacking content validity, it is not worth much.
 What’s more, when data from an assessment that lacks content validity is used to inform instruction, the result could include wasted time and inappropriate growth expectations of students.
 For these reasons, content validity is central to a high-quality educational assessment.

 Learn more about validity in our guide, Not all assessment data is equal: Why validity and reliability matter.
-In our next post on characteristics of quality educational assessments, I’ll explore the next trait: reliability.
+In my next post on characteristics of quality educational assessments, I’ll explore the importance of reliability.